888kitkatcode/good-shyte/README.md

 2. Limit the ability of other users to edit or delete recommendations made by other users:
     - if statement in index.erb.
 3. When a recommendation is uploaded, the date of upload will be noted.
+    - Consider playing around with the format that the date appears in.
-4. Have ability to like a recommendation:
+4. Have ability to like or comment on a recommendation:
     - JS - Add Event Listener?
 5. If user enters incorrect email or password for login, a message alerting the user that they have entered incorrect details appears.
     - When someone enters an incorrect login, the page is currently blank.
 Redirect them to the sign-in page with a note that the login details do not exist and for them to enter the correct details or to sign-up.

-### API?
-1. Start with being able to search for tv shows?
+6. Add API so that users can search for tv show.
     - Add access to API when route for adding a tv show/making a recommendation has been accessed.

 ### Future features: